DmytroY/EPAM_Flask/documentation/API_specification.md

 # Micropeutist API documentation

 ## 1. Overview
 Micropeutist API is RESTful JSON-based API.
-All requests are made to endpoint begining   **.../api/**.
+All requests are made to the endpoint beginning   **.../api/**.
-All request must be secure, i.e. **https**, not **http**.
+All requests must be secure, i.e. **https**, not **http**.

-In the examples below all requests has *Host: 127.0.0.1:5000* which is related to the test development server.
-Note that in live version proper host shoud be used.
+In the examples below all requests have *Host: 127.0.0.1:5000* which is related to the test development server.
+Note that in the production proper host shoud be used.

 ## 2. API for Doctor records

 ### 2.1.
-Retrieving List of doctors
+Retrieving a List of doctors

 **Routes:** /api/ ,  /api/doctors/